indre-idenfy/Documentation/pages/GeneratingIdentificationToken.md

 The request must contain *basic auth* headers where *username* is *api key* and *password* is *api secret*.<br>

 ##  Important Note
-If information provided incorrectly or difference than information in document You can get verification DENIED with document statuses : DOC_INFO_MISMATCH
+If provided information is incorrect or difference than information in the document You would get verification DENIED with document statuses : DOC_INFO_MISMATCH
 ## We recommend:
-Provide only clientId.
+Provide only clientId value while generating a token.
-Do not provide client information because often clients make mistakes and cannot pass identification successfully.
+Do not provide client information.
+Often clients make mistakes and cannot pass identification successfully.
 Use client information (name, surname and etc.) from our system(Callback).
-This will prevent errors and improve user experience.
+This would prevent errors and improve user experience.

 The request must contain JSON with optional and mandatory parameters: